 If just one-tenth of the available marine energy resources in the United States were utilized, it would would equate to 5.7% of our nation’s current electricity generation—enough energy to power 22-million homes.
 (U.S. Energy Information Administration 2020)

 Triton researchers strive to improve the technical performance of environmental monitoring devices with testing and development.
 The objective of this work is to reduce the costs of these technologies and to help streamline the marine energy industry’s environmental permitting processes.

-Triton’s many efforts offer innovative solutions to help ensure deployment of marine energy devices is safe and environmentally sustainable.
+Triton’s projects and innovative solutions for the marine energy industry help ensure the deployment of marine energy devices is safe and environmentally sustainable.

 Subscribe to the Triton monthly newsletter here!